CT320: Network and Systems Administration

 Execute the second command several times; note that the time increases.

-snmpget, identify all five hosts.
+snmpget, identify all four hosts.
 What sort of device is each

 one?
 Write it down.